top of page

 The core production team is led by Director / Producer Sinem Saban who has multiple skills in directing, writing, producing, photography, filming, editing and teaching.
 Coupled with this is over 20 years of experience learning, living and working with Indigenous peoples of N.E Arnhem Land.

-Yolngu elder, Rev Dr Djiniyini Gondarra OAM has been working closely with Sinem Saban for over 16 years and holds the important position of Cultural Advisor at Our Generation Media.
+Yolngu elder, Rev Dr Gondarra OAM has been working closely with Sinem Saban for over 16 years and holds the important position of Cultural Advisor at Our Generation Media.

 Very rarely does Sinem work alone, she will call on her talented network of freelance creatives, depending on the specific requirements, size and location of each job.